jjd2963/Spotify-Sort-by-Genre/README.md

-# Spotify Liked Songs Sorter
+# Spotify Sort by Genre

 ## Overview